icpc/ccs-specs/Contest_API.md

     It can be used to request a whole collection or a specific element.
   - `POST`
     Create a new element.
 This can only be called on a collection endpoint.
-No `id` attribute should be specified as it is up to the server to assign one, which is returned in the location header.
+When using most [roles](#Roles) the `id` attribute may not be specified as it is up to the server to assign one.
+When using an `admin` role you may specify a new, unused id.
+    The response will contain a `Location` header pointing to the newly created element and the response body will contain the initial state of the element.
   - `PUT`
     Replaces a specific element.
 This method is idempotent and can only be called on a specific element and replaces its contents with the